dkruythoff/idw/README.md

 # ID
-Bits and bobs for the inclusive design workshop
+Bits and bobs for the inclusive design workshop.